JENB99/CPLN_6710_Statistical_Data_Mining/README.md

 # Welcome to Our Github Repo for Statistical Data Mining (Spring 2026)!

-Using this repo, our group will collaboratively complete and upload each data analysis assignment
+Using this repo, our group will collaboratively complete and upload each data analysis assignment for CPLN 6710 Statistical Data Mining.

 ## Link to our website: